naturesque/farkle/README.md

 # farkle
-javascript code written for node and client
+javascript code for both node server and client, using sock JS socket communication